yanlin-duan/yanlin-duan.github.io/_posts/2017-03-07-cheatsheatappliedML.md

 git commit -m <msg> # use the given <msg> as the commit message. git stash # saves your local modifications away and reverts the working directory to match the HEAD commit.
 Can be used before a git pull
 ```
+ Note that `git add -A` and `git commit -a` may accidentally commit things you do not intend to, so use them with caution!

 - Other important ones (in lecture notes or used in Homework 1):
 ```bash